Balloons inflate into unpredictable forms.

 Please, see the links in the technology montage below for a list of stretchy materials.
 Patterning of tensile structures has already been achieved with the help of discrete element models using the Dynamic Relaxation Technique.
 Inkjet-printed stretchable IC’s and NOAA smart balloons offer an insight into the possible behaviors of the desired balloon.

-Deflated balloons are similar to eachother but when they are inflated, they take different forms and colors.
-This nature gadget is mass produced- all units exactly the same in their form and color (12).
-When a balloon is inflated however (2, 6), it takes form of a surprise organism due molecular-level encoding for disproportionate stretch and color (13- 16).
+Deflated balloons are similar to each other but when they are inflated, they take different forms and colors.
+This nature gadget is mass-produced- all units exactly the same in their form and color (12).
+When a balloon is inflated, however (2, 6), it takes the form of a surprise organism due to molecular-level encoding for disproportionate stretch and color (13- 16).

 Row1Column1: Closeup of a Cephalopod (Dynamic Skin Pattern)